mongodb/genny/docs/generated/workloads.md

 ### Description
 The goal of this test is to exercise multiplanning with multikey indexes.
 We create many indexes and run a query that makes all of them eligible, so we get as many competing plans as possible.
 Because an IXSCAN of a multikey index has to deduplicate RIDs, a lot of space will be used.
-The classic multi-planner will behave more optimally than the SBE multiplanner because it will cut off execution when the one good plan reaches the end.